-- Visit the MIDAS Homepage.
-Log in with your MIDAS ID and your current MIDAS password.
+- Log in to the MIDAS Homepage with your MIDAS ID and current password.

-- Under the 'Password' section on the left, select 'Change MIDAS Password.'
+- Under the 'Authentication' section on the left, select 'Change MIDAS Password.'

-- Logout of MIDAS and login again with the new password to make sure that it works correctly.
+- Log out of MIDAS and log back in with the new password to make sure everything works.

 If you do not remember your MIDAS password, please follow these steps: